 The ability to inspire interest and engagement in people external to the science community is a useful and lifelong skill.
 It is important to encourage the next generation of scientists to progress into their professional careers but raising awareness of science to the wider community.

-This inaugural Science Communication Competition provides you with the opportunity to write about a topical issue that the food industry is currently facing, whilst concisely demonstrating and developing your skills for science communication to the broader community.
+Our Science Communication Competition provides you with the opportunity to write about a topical issue that the food industry is currently facing, whilst concisely demonstrating and developing your skills for science communication to the broader community.

 This year we are asking you to communicate your knowledge and passion in 500 words or less, in an engaging scientific article.